Retiring abroad and the state pension

 An issue faced by those about to retire is the tax status of any lump sum they might take from their pension scheme.

 In the UK, you are permitted to withdraw up to 25% of your retirement savings 'tax-free'.
 If this occurs before you leave, there should be no problem, but not all foreign tax regimes have the same rules.

-In France and Spain, say, a lump sum of this sort will be treated as taxable income.
+In France and Spain, for example, a lump sum of this sort will be treated as taxable income.
 Leaving the money invested could be advantageous in these circumstances.